ElektraInitiative/PermaplanT/scraper/README.md

 npm run merge:datasets
 ```

+3. Correct data manually before the insertion (optional)

+The scraped data can contain inconsistencies and errors.
+In order to correct these mistakes, we can manually correct the data i.e. change the values in the `mergedDatasets.csv` file.
+The corrected data in the new file should be stored in the same format as the generated data i.e. columns may not be changed.

-5. Insert the data into the database
+4. Insert the data into the database

 The scraper also inserts the scraped data into the database: